 - 3. "Consent" means the voluntary, express, and informed agreement to treatment in a mental health facility by a minor sixteen (16) years of age or older and by a parent having custody of the minor; - 4.
 "Individualized treatment plan" means a specific plan for the care and treatment of an individual minor who requires inpatient mental health treatment.
 The plan shall be developed with maximum involvement of the family of the minor, consistent with the desire of the minor for confidentiality and with the treatment needs of the minor, and shall clearly include the following: - a. a statement of the presenting problems of the minor, short- and long-term treatment goals and the estimated date of discharge.
-The short- and long-term goals shall be based upon a clinical evaluation and shall include specific behavioral and emotional goals against which the success of treatment can be measured. - b. treatment methods and procedures to be used to achieve these goals, which methods and procedures are related to each of these goals and which include, but are not limited to, specific prognosis for achieving each of these goals, - c. identification of the types of professional personnel who will carry out the treatment procedures including, but not limited to, appropriate licensed mental health professionals, education professionals, and other health or social service professionals, - d. documentation of the involvement of the minor or the minor's parent or legal custodian in the development of the treatment plan and whether all persons have consented to such plan;
+The short- and long-term goals shall be based upon a clinical evaluation and shall include specific behavioral and emotional goals against which the success of treatment can be measured, - b. treatment methods and procedures to be used to achieve these goals, which methods and procedures are related to each of these goals and which include, but are not limited to, specific prognosis for achieving each of these goals, - c. identification of the types of professional personnel who will carry out the treatment procedures including, but not limited to, appropriate licensed mental health professionals, education professionals, and other health or social service professionals, and - d. documentation of the involvement of the minor or the minor's parent or legal custodian in the development of the treatment plan and whether all persons have consented to such plan; - 5.
+"Inpatient treatment" means treatment services offered or provided for a continuous period of more than twenty-four

-- 5. "Inpatient treatment" means treatment services offered or provided for a continuous period of more than twenty-four (24) hours in residence after admission to a mental health or substance abuse treatment facility for the purpose of observation, evaluation or treatment; - 6.
+- (24) hours in residence after admission to a mental health or substance abuse treatment facility for the purpose of observation, evaluation or treatment; - 6.
 "Least restrictive alternative" means the treatment and conditions of treatment which, separately and in combination, are no more intrusive or restrictive of freedom than reasonably necessary to achieve a substantial therapeutic benefit to the minor, or to protect the minor or others from physical injury; - 7.
-"Less restrictive alternative to inpatient treatment" means and includes, but is not limited to, outpatient counseling services, including services provided in the home of the minor and which may be referred to as "home-based services", day treatment or day hospitalization services, respite care, or foster care or group home care, as defined by Title 10 of the Oklahoma Statutes, through a program established and specifically designed to meet the needs of minors in need of mental health treatment, or a combination thereof: - 8.
-"Licensed mental health professional" means a person who has received specific training for and is experienced in performing mental health therapeutic, diagnostic or counseling functions and is not related by blood or marriage to the person being examined or does not have any interest in the estate of the person being examined, and who is: - a. a psychiatrist who is a diplomate of the American Board of Psychiatry and Neurology, - b. a clinical psychologist who is duly licensed to practice by the State Board of Examiners of Psychologists, - c. a licensed professional counselor as defined in Section 1902 of Title 59 of the Oklahoma Statutes.
+"Less restrictive alternative to inpatient treatment" means and includes, but is not limited to, outpatient counseling services, including services provided in the home of the minor and which may be referred to as "home-based services", day treatment or day hospitalization services, respite care, or foster care or group home care, as defined by Title 10 of the Oklahoma Statutes, through a program established and specifically designed to meet the needs of minors in need of mental health treatment, or a combination thereof; - 8.
+"Licensed mental health professional" means a person who is not related by blood or marriage to the person being examined or does not have any interest in the estate of the person being examined, and who is: - a. a psychiatrist who is a diplomate of the American Board of Psychiatry and Neurology, - b. a physician licensed pursuant to Chapter 11 or Chapter 14 of Title 59 of the Oklahoma Statutes who has received specific training for and is experienced in, performing mental health therapeutic, diagnostic, or counseling functions, - c. a clinical psychologist who is duly licensed to practice by the State Board of Examiners of Psychologists, - d. a professional counselor licensed pursuant to Chapter 44 of Title 59 of the Oklahoma Statutes.